JoinCODED/Coded-Demo-3-Router/README.md

 ## What is this demo?

-Cookies planet delivery service website with 3 components : Home,Features and About.
+Cookies planet delivery service website with 4 components : Home,Features,FeatureDetails and About.

 ## What are the objectives?

-The student should learn how to turn the 3 components into pages and route and navigate between them.
+The student should learn how to turn the 4 components into pages and route and navigate between them.

 ## Steps